 Steeping the spices:

-Also, you can add the whole spices to the bottle you use to store your coquito to further infuse with flavor.
+Also, you can add whole cinnamon sticks to the bottle you use to store your coquito to further infuse with flavor.

 Substitutions: